fredwu/jquery-endless-scroll/README.md

 ## CoffeeScript and JavaScript

 Endless Scroll, starting from v1.6.0 is written in [CoffeeScript](http://coffeescript.org/).
-To contribute and/or modify the source code, please edit `src/jquery.endless-scroll.coffee`.
-To include Endless Scroll in your webpage, please use `js/jquery.endless-scroll.js`.
+To contribute and/or modify the source code, please edit `src/jquery.endless-scroll.coffee` and recompile the JavaScript.
+To include Endless Scroll in your webpage, please use the compiled `js/jquery.endless-scroll.js`.

 ## Demo